-IT asset management and IT service management are very closely related siblings when it comes to IT management, yet they often don’t play together as much as they could.
+IT asset management (ITAM) and IT service management (ITSM) are very closely related siblings when it comes to IT management, yet they often don’t play together as much as they could.
 While they might often reside within two different IT systems, organisations should look to bring them together to work for better business outcomes.

-IT asset management (ITAM) and IT service management (ITSM) activities can be implementd to work to benefit each other, remove duplication, and ensure I.T services are effectively managed and controlled.
+IT asset management and IT service management activities can be implemented to work to benefit each other, remove duplication, and ensure I.T services are effectively managed and controlled.
 ITAM can be integrated with many ITIL processes that are included in ITSM including Incident management, Configuration management, change management and service management to name a few.
 Below we will discuss in more detail how each of this processes benefit from ITAM.

 ITAM and Incident Management

 Asset Management integrates with incident management and helps the incident team with relevant information such as asset owner, previous asset history and configuration details.
 Similarly, evaluate your asset health with details of past incident records.
 Many ticketing systems now will come with Asset management built in to help bring these processes closer.